-Amtrak ordered to expand speed control system at derail site
+Amtrak ordered to expand speed control system

 Philadelphia — Federal officials want Amtrak to immediately expand use of a speed restriction system in the area of Tuesday’s deadly derailment to northbound trains like the one that went off the rails in Philadelphia at more than 100 mph, killing eight people.